-Here are some helpful tips can change the life of your tiny loved ones.
+Here are some helpful tips that can change the life of your tiny loved ones.

 There is a new menace in town – childhood obesity – and children between the ages of 6 and 12 are the most sought after prey.
 Childhood obesity is alarmingly on the rise in America.
-It seems that everywhere you go it’s hard not to find a young one losing a fight to obesity.
 These children are too busy marveling at the colorful gift of life to be aware of the early damage they are inducing on their precious young bodies, such as type II diabetes and high cholesterol, to name a few.
 Thus, such children need early mentoring into routines that will save them from a strenuous adult life.
 Therefore, the following lifestyles and habits are encouraged to help your pre-teen lose weight.

 Children of this age are very delicate and should not rush into anything.
 Such love and support in the fight against childhood obesity can begin with the whole family changing its diet plan in support of the kids involved.
 The child must understand that the fight is not for him or her alone but the whole family.
 It is also important to explain the reason behind the diet change so that they do not feel punished.

 Let the child know that being healthy has its rewards.
 A reward system should complement every effort put in place in adapting to the set diet.
 However, the reward should not be food.
 For instance, a child adapting to a weekly routine of taking water instead of soda can get the reward of an action figure or be taken to participate in healthy activities like swimming.